Cal Grant Appeals G-18 Form

 - You may view your Free Application for Federal Student Aid (FAFSA)/California Dream Act Application (CADAA) submission date by logging into your WebGrants 4 Students account at mygrantinfo.csac.ca.gov > Opening the Cal Grant Panel > clicking “Show details” under the Award Status Card > and looking under the Application Information section.

-- The deadline for submitting the 2020-21 Free Application for Federal Student Aid (FAFSA) and California Dream Act Application (CADAA) was March 2, 2020.
-Unfortunately, if your application was submitted after the March 2 deadline you are not eligible to be considered for a Cal Grant award.
+- The deadline for submitting the 2021-22 Free Application for Federal Student Aid (FAFSA) and California Dream Act Application (CADAA) was March 2, 2021 for most Cal Grant programs.
+Unfortunately, if your application was submitted after the March 2 deadline you are not eligible to be considered for a Cal Grant award, unless you are attending a California Community College (CCC).
+If you are attending a CCC you had until September 2 to apply.
 State law is very specific regarding the inability to accept a late application and does not allow for exceptions.

 Disqualification due to Income/Assets over Ceiling & Unmet Financial Need